opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ## 5. View orders

 ### Where can I view my order statuses?
-From the E-commerce Order mini-app, go to the **Orders** tab to see the list of orders you made.
+Go to the **Orders** tab to see the list of orders you made.

 The order statuses are displayed on the right.
 You can tap in to know more about the status.

 The order statuses refer mostly to the approval aspect (e.g. if the order was approved or rejected).
 For shipping/delivery statuses and time, please check with the e-commerce store.